 "Police trial 'Big Brother' AI system that is so powerful it can identify a criminal from a brief glimpse of their ear."

-Having seen a marked drop in custody image quality to the point where images taken 20-30 years ago are higher quality than those taken yesterday, combined with Home Office issued guidance in 2007 which advises that Police should be capturing 5 images,as a minimum, of everyone taken into custody (pre charge), to date not one force has attained this standard.
-This lead to the development of Halo.
+"Having seen a marked drop in custody image quality to the point where images taken 20-30 years ago are of higher quality than those taken yesterday, combined with Home Office issued guidance in 2007 which advises that police should be capturing 5 images as a minimum, of everyone taken into custody pre charge, to date no force has been able to attain this standard.
+As a result, this led to the development of Halo."

 "Yesterday pioneering crime fighting technology that was developed by Acume Forensic and our academic Hassan Ugail was featured on BBC One’s Crimewatch Roadshow programme."